MrGallo/Python-Exercise-Management/exercises/codingbat/list-2/sum-28.md

-Given an list of ints, return true if the sum of all the 2's in the list is exactly 8.
+Given a list of ints, return true if the sum of all the 2's in the list is exactly 8.

 ```
 sum_28([2, 3, 2, 2, 4, 2]) -> true